Ryan Stevenson (footballer): Stranraer

 With a new-found hunger for football again, Stevenson got the opportunity to return to senior football and he joined Stranraer in January 2020.

 A part of the lure to Stranraer was their upcoming match against Rangers at Ibrox Park in the Scottish Cup, a possible final chance to play in front of 38,000 supporters and his family.

 Troon return

 Stevenson returned to Troon for a third time in May 2020.

 Albion Rovers

 In March 2021, Stevenson signed for Scottish League Two side Albion Rovers.

+Fourth return to Troon

+On September 1, 2022, Stevenson returned for the fourth - and final - time to Troon.
+However, it was short-lived as the club confirmed on November 17, 2022 that Stevenson had chosen to leave the club again.

 International call-up

 On 6 November 2011, Stevenson was called up to the Scotland squad for the first time as a late inclusion for a friendly match against Cyprus.

+Coaching career

+His first and most recent role as manager was that of West of Scotland Football League side Glenafton Athletic, a role he resigned from on 28 August 2023.
+During his spell he saved the club from relegation and made the Scottish Junior Cup semi finals.
+His position was filled by the club's assistant manager Mark Roberts.